kynan/pdesoft2014/slides.md

 ???

-PyOP2 was born from the realisation that scientific computations on unstructured meshes often share the same structure: there is an independent local operation that needs to be performed for every entity of the mesh and can be described by a computational kernel.
-The final result is obtained from a reduction which aggregates contributions from these local operations.
+FEM is an example of a class of scientific computations on unstructured meshes characterised by *independent local operations* that need to be performed *for every entity of the mesh* and can be described by a *computational kernel*.
+Some operations are followed by a *reduction* which aggregates contributions from these local operations.
+In FEM that is the assembly of the sparse linear system.

+What I am going to present to you today is a framework which abstracts this concept and implements the efficient execution of parallel computations over unstructured meshes on different hardware platforms.

-PyOP2 is a domain-specific language embedded in Python which implements this principle for parallel computations on unstructured meshes or graphs.
+PyOP2 is a domain-specific language embedded in Python for writing portable programmes which efficiently run on different platforms without any changes to the source.
+Portability and efficiency is achieved through generating platform- and problem-specific code at runtime, just-in-time compiling it and executing it natively.

 ---